 where P is the circulating intracavity power, g the gain coefficient, l denotes the losses per round-trip and Trt is the round-trip time (often a few nanoseconds or even less).
 The gain depends on the amount of deposited excitation energy (e.g. through optical pumping) in the gain medium.
 As long as we have g < l, i.e., the net round-trip gain is negative, the laser is essentially off: although there is constantly some fluorescence light in the gain medium, it cannot be amplified to any significant level.
 If the gain exceeds the losses, however, i.e., we get a positive round-trip gain, the intracavity power will rise exponentially (proportional to exp((g − l) t / Trt)) until it starts saturating the gain, eventually limiting the further growth.
 Depending on the laser parameters, there may be some relaxation oscillations until a steady state can be reached (assuming continuous pumping).

 The behavior of virus spread is somewhat similar.
 Infections are basically always caused by already infected people (apart from the initial infection, e.g. from some animal – usually a rare event).
 Therefore, the growth rate of the number of infected people is roughly proportional to that number itself.
 Although various details are substantially more complicated than those in lasers, we have a growth rate growing with the reached infection level, and thus potentially rapid growth over orders of magnitude.
-Also, we have a kind of threshold behavior similar to that in lasers: if the average number of people infected by one infected person (called the reproduction factor) is below 1, the infection will die out; if that number is larger, we will get exponential growth.
+Also, we have a kind of threshold behavior similar to that in lasers: if the average number of people infected by one infected person (called the reproduction factor or R factor) is below 1, the infection will die out; if that number is larger, we will get exponential growth.
 So the reproduction factor in the epidemic exactly corresponds to the pump parameter of the laser.